-Use this control to set the amount of amplitude modulation that will be introduced by the source.
-When the Amount is at O (fully counter-clockwise) no modulation will occur to this parameter, and the preset will always be capable of maximum amplitude.
+Use the knob above the Amp Mod source drop-down to set the amount of amplitude modulation that will be introduced by the source.
+When the Amount is at O (fully counterclockwise) no modulation will occur to this parameter, and the Preset will always be capable of maximum amplitude.